-Students will be required to write a paper between ten and twenty pages in length (excluding references) on any of the topics covered in the course.
+Students will be required to write a paper between eight and ten pages in length (excluding references) on the topic in which they present.
 Students will be required to cite empirical articles and are encouraged to review meta-analytic studies on the topic of their choosing.
 The paper is to be in APA format.
 The paper is to be submitted in Word format to Dr. Haag via email.
-Papers are to be submitted by 11:59 PM of March 22, 2008.
+Papers are to be submitted by 11:59 PM on the date that they make their presentation.
 Please include your student ID with your paper.
 Late papers will be deducted 5% per day including weekends.